phamquiluan/RCAEval/README.md

 ### Basic usage example

 RCAEval stores all the RCA methods in the `e2e` module (implemented in `RCAEval.e2e`).
-A basic example to use BARO to perform root cause analysis are presented as follows,
+A basic example to use BARO, an RCA baseline, to perform RCA are presented as follows,

 ```python
 # You can put the code here to a file named test.py